Distributional Limit Theory for Optimal Transport: Introduction

 where the supremum is taken over the class $\Phi_c(P,Q)$ consisting of pairs $(f,g)\in L_1(P)\times L_1(Q)$ such that A pair of {\it OT potentials} $(f_0,g_0)$ is any maximizer in \eqref{eq:potentials}.
-Under some assumptions on the cost function and the probability measures it is well known (see, e.g., Theorem 2.44 in \cite{villani}) that the optimal plan in \eqref{eq:plans} is of type $\pi=(Id,T)\sharp P$, where $T$ is such that
+Under some assumptions on the cost function and the probability measures it is well known (see, e.g., Theorem 2.44 in \cite{villani}) that the optimal plan in \eqref{eq:plans} is of the form $\pi=({\rm I}_d,T)\sharp P$, where $T$ is such that

 Such a minimizer is called an \textit{OT map}.
-Here, and throughout this paper, $T\sharp P$ denotes the push-forward of $P$ by $T$, namely, the probability induced from $P$ by the map $T$.
+Here, and throughout this paper, $T\sharp P$ denotes the push-forward of $P$ by $T$, namely, the probability {defined by $(T\sharp P)(A)=P(T^{-1}(A))$ for { every} Borel set $A$.}

-The basic objects of interest in the goodness-of-fit problems cited above were the empirical versions of $\mathcal{T}_c(P,Q)$, namely, given the observation of an i.i.d.\ sample $X_1, \dots, X_n\sim P$ we look at $\mathcal{T}_c(P_n,Q)$, where $P_n$ denotes the empirical measures on the sample (for the sake of brevity we focus here on one sample problems, but all the results that we present can be adapted to the two sample case).
+The basic objects of interest in the goodness-of-fit problems cited above were the empirical versions of $\mathcal{T}_c(P,Q)$, namely, given the observation of an i.i.d.\ sample $X_1, \dots, X_n\sim P$ we look at $\mathcal{T}_c(P_n,Q)$, where $P_n$ denotes the empirical measure on the sample (for the sake of brevity we focus here on one-sample problems, but all the results that we present can be adapted to the two-sample case).
 This paper will present an essentially complete description of the distributional limit theory for $\mathcal{T}_c(P_n,Q)$.
 To avoid excessive technicalities we limit ourselves to the case of potential costs, $c_p$, $p\geq 1$, which has received a great deal of attention in the literature.
-The related \textit{Wasserstein distance}, $\mathcal{W}_p(P,Q)=(\mathcal{T}_p(P,Q))^{1/p}$ is a metric on the set of probability measures on $\mathbb{R}^d$ with finite moment of order $p$ that metrizes weak convergence of probabilities plus convergence $p$-th moments.
+The related \textit{Wasserstein distance}, $\mathcal{W}_p(P,Q)=(\mathcal{T}_p(P,Q))^{\frac{1}{p}}$ is a metric on the set of probability measures on $\mathbb{R}^d$ with finite moment of order $p$ that metrizes weak convergence of probabilities plus convergence of $p$-th moments.
 We refer again to \cite{villani,villani2008optimal} for these and other background results on OT.
-Distributional limit theorems for $\mathcal{T}_p(P_n,Q)$ and related functionals are the basis of the already cited applications of OT in goodness-of-fit problems in goodness-of-fit problems \cite{Munk.Czado.1998.SeriesB, delBarrioetal1999a, delBarrioGineUtzet2005, FreitagMunk2005}.
+Distributional limit theorems for $\mathcal{T}_p(P_n,Q)$ and related functionals are the basis of the already cited applications of OT in {goodness-of-fit problems} \cite{ delBarrioetal1999a, delBarrioGineUtzet2005,freitag2007nonparametric,Munk.Czado.1998.SeriesB} { or in change point analysis \cite{10.1214/20-AOS2036}}.